Lebanese nationalism

 Christian Church and Druze Khalwa in Shuf Mountains: The Maronites and the Druze set the foundation for what is now Lebanon in the early 18th century.

-Lebanese nationalism is a nationalist ideology which considers the Lebanese people as a separate nation independent from the Arab world and strives to maintain Lebanon as an independent nation-state.
-The ideology may consider the Lebanese people to be direct descendants of the Phoenicians, a concept associated with Phoenicianism.
+Lebanese nationalism is a nationalist ideology that emphasises Lebanon's history, sovereignty and identity, in which it considers the Lebanese people as separate from the rest of its neighbours and strives to maintain Lebanon as an independent nation-state.